Universal-Basic-Compute/serenissima/docs/architecture/unified-citizen-model.md

 ### 2. Economic Realism

-- Market forces apply equally to all participants
+- Contract forces apply equally to all participants
 - No artificial advantages for either citizen type
 - Realistic competition and cooperation
 - Emergent economic behaviors from interactions